 Apparently this trend of immense growth following bear markets is pretty normal (even if it usually doesn’t turn around as quickly as it did this year!).
 I just re-read Tony Robbins’ and Peter Mallouk’s “Unshakeable,” which is essentially a more concise version of Robbins’ “Money: Master the Game.”
-In “Unshakeable,” the authors at one point list recent bear markets from 1947 through 2009 (pictured above), and then how the market did in the 12 months after the bear ended.
+In “Unshakeable,” the authors at one point list recent bear markets from 1947 through 2009 (pictured above), the number of days each bear market lasted, and the total decline of the S&P 500 during the bear market.
 I typed out their table and added info about the March 2020 bear market:

 Obviously, there were significant drops during each of these periods.
 The drama lasted over and year and a half in six instances!
 But hang in there.
 The authors show how market performed in the 12 months after the bottom was reached (I re-typed it here also with 2020 data added):

 |October 3, 1974||37.96%|